 RecurPost also allows you to make any last moment changes by sharing Editorial Calendar daily with you to your mailbox and RecurPost dashboard.
 It looks something like this:

-You can make any required change in the post or reschedule/cancel update according to your preference.
+You can make any required change in the post or reschedule/cancel the update according to your preference.
 Here is a detailed guide on RecurPost Editorial Calendar.

 Quick Tip: Make sure you have set your timezone in the settings.
 Learn how to do it.